Doyenné du Comice

 The Doyenné du Comice (or Comice) is a French pear variety first cultivated in the 19th century.

 Cultivar history

-The Comice pear originated in France, where it was first grown at the Comice Horticole in Angers in the 1840s.
-A commemorative plaque in the Loire states: "In this garden was raised in 1849-50 the celebrated pear Doyenne du Comice by the gardener Dhomme and by Millet de la Turtaudiere, President of the Comice Horticole."
-It was brought to the United States in 1850 as a seedling.
-By the 1870s, they had been introduced to Oregon by a French horticulturalist.
-Brothers Harry and David Rosenberg (the namesakes of the corporation Harry & David) began marketing their Comice pears under the name "Royal Riviera".
-It remains one of their leading products.
+The Doyenné du Comice pear originated in France, where it was first grown at the Comice Horticole in Angers in the 1840s.
+The varietal was a chance discovery, and a commemorative plaque in the Loire states: "In this garden was raised in 1849-50 the celebrated pear Doyenné du Comice by the gardener Dhomme and by Millet de la Turtaudiere, President of the Comice Horticole."
+It was brought to the United States in 1850 as a seedling and may be sold there as Royal Riviera.

 Growing characteristics

 The Comice tree is vigorous, with small, round oval leaves.
 It is a late season bloomer, similar to the Bosc or Anjou pears.
 It is likewise a late harvest pear, about 150 days after blooming.
 It is self-sterile and placed in the Royal Horticultural Society's pollination group 4.